Loop, Texas: Education

 The Loop Independent School District serves area students.
-The campus includes all grades from Kindergarten to Senior level.
-All students are contained on the single campus with a circular building for the primary school and with high school and middle school students sharing a long rectangular hallway.
+The campus includes all grades from kindergarten to 12th grade.
+All students are located on the single campus, with a circular building for the primary school, and the high-school and middle-school students sharing a long, rectangular hallway.

 The school participates in the Texas University Interscholastic League.
 The school's mascot is the Loop Longhorn.
-The school participates in sports including Six-man football, volleyball, basketball, tennis, and track.
+The school participates in sports, including six-man football, volleyball, basketball, tennis, and track and field.
 The school also has maintained a marching band and concert band program.